Car insurance for drivers with disabilities: Everything you need to know

-Insurance providers, the very companies that determine how much of a risk a given driver poses, are just as likely to provide coverage for a competent driver with a disability as they are a driver with no disabilities.
-In fact, since 1990, when the Americans with Disabilities Act (ADA) was made law, discrimination against individuals with disabilities has been outlawed as it relates to transportation.
+Insurance providers, companies whose very success is dependent upon an ability to determine how much risk a given driver poses, are today just as likely to provide coverage for a competent driver with a disability as they are a driver with no disabilities.
+In fact, since 1990, when the Americans with Disabilities Act (ADA) was enacted, discrimination against individuals with disabilities has been prohibited in all areas of American life, including transportation.

-If you have a disability and are concerned about whether it might affect your ability to get car insurance, you should put your worries to rest.
-But understand that even with these protections in place, insurance companies base their policies on risk and cost factors.
-While some of these factors, like the kind of car you drive, your gender and your driving history have nothing to do with your disability, some factors that are considered to a lesser extent are linked to physical handicaps.
-To make sure you get the best coverage possible, here are some things you should know to keep your costs down.
+If you have a disability and are concerned about your ability to obtain car insurance, you should put your worries to rest.
+Understand, however, that even with the ADA’s protections, insurance companies base their policies on additional risk and cost factors.
+While some of these factors, like the kind of car you drive, your gender and your driving history have nothing to do with your disability, other less frequently considered factors may be linked to physical handicaps.
+To help you find the best coverage possible and keep your costs down, here are some things you should know.

 Getting car insurance with a disability